 Server Training and Sales Incentives

-The software comes complete with easy educational components to teach servers about different beers, wines and cocktails and contest modules to help operators sell more of their most profitable menu items.
+The software comes complete with easy educational components to teach servers about different beers, wines, and cocktails, and contest modules to help operators sell more of their most profitable menu items.
 Tipzyy uses mobile technology to make it easy for operators to educate servers and incentivize their performance at every shift.
-Restaurants benefit with increased sales, better customer experience, and a boost to employee engagement and staff retention.
+Restaurants benefit from increased sales, better customer experience, and a boost to employee engagement and staff retention.